astro-mat/polymatBuilds/_builds/HomeCinema.md

 What followed was a frantic week of obsession to get something setup.
 I perused Facebook marketplace and found a well priced projector 1hr from me so I jumped on it.
 I couldn't justify the extra expense of a proper screen and so I decided to make one.
 I decided that I would limit myself to only things I had lying around the house.

 I mounted the projector in a box I made and screwed it to the joists of the vaulted ceiling.
 I will varnish this later but for the moment it works.
-There was conveniently, already a powersocket below it.
+There was conveniently, already a power-socket below it.
 I may later on, spur off this to bring it to the same level as the box but it doesn't really bother me.
 I dug out an extra long HDMI cable to go around the room to the rest of the setup.
 This will again need to be tidied up later.

 ![Projector Box]({{ "/assets/images/DIYHomeCinema/HomeCinema1.jpg" | relative_url }})